Parties

 SDLP

-The Social Democratic and Labour Party held its two Westminster seats at the 2024 general election.
-It did not gain.
-It did not lose.
-Colum Eastwood held Foyle with a reduced majority, cut from approximately 17,000 to 4,166 as Sinn Féin pushed hard for the seat.
-Claire Hanna held Belfast South and Mid Down with a majority of 12,506, the fifth safest seat in Northern Ireland.
-On 29 August 2024, Eastwood announced his resignation as leader after nine years, the second longest serving leader after John Hume.
-He said he wanted to focus on the New Ireland Commission and on representing Foyle.
-Hanna succeeded him unopposed on 5 October 2024, becoming the SDLP's seventh leader.
-The party once dominated nationalist politics in Northern Ireland.
-It now sits fifth in the Assembly with eight MLAs, holds two Westminster seats and 39 council seats.
-Sinn Féin, which overtook it in 2001, holds seven Westminster seats, 28 Assembly seats and 240 council seats across the island.
-The constitutional nationalist alternative that the SDLP represents has been electorally eclipsed by the abstentionist alternative it was designed to replace.
+The SDLP held its two Westminster seats at the 2024 general election, neither gaining nor losing ground: Colum Eastwood held Foyle, his majority cut sharply as Sinn Féin pressed the seat, and Claire Hanna held Belfast South and Mid Down comfortably.
+Weeks later, on 29 August 2024, Eastwood resigned the leadership after nine years to concentrate on Foyle and on his New Ireland Commission, and Hanna succeeded him unopposed, ratified at the party conference on 5 October.
+The party that once led nationalist politics in Northern Ireland now sits fifth in the Assembly with eight MLAs and holds two Westminster seats, while Sinn Féin, which overtook it in 2001, is the largest party at every level.
+The constitutional-nationalist alternative the SDLP was built to be has been eclipsed by the abstentionist party it was designed to replace.

-At Stormont, when devolution was restored on 3 February 2024, the SDLP designated as official opposition under the Assembly and Executive Reform Act 2016 rather than take a portfolio through the d'Hondt allocation.
-Matthew O'Toole leads the opposition in the Assembly.
-The decision was justified as preserving a distinct voice and holding the dominant parties to account.
-Hanna has used the position to call for Stormont reform, removal of sectarian designation vetoes, and establishment of a New Ireland Commission to build the case for unity by consent.
-The opposition position produces arguments.
-The Executive holds the budgets.
+At Stormont the SDLP chose, when devolution was restored in February 2024, to form the official opposition under the 2016 reform act rather than take a department through the d'Hondt allocation, with Matthew O'Toole as leader of the opposition.
+Hanna has used the platform to argue for reform of the Assembly's sectarian designation vetoes and for a New Ireland Commission to build the case for unity by consent.
+It is a position that generates arguments while the Executive holds the budgets.

 SDLP's manifesto vs record, 11 themes →